Valloric/hge-multi/README.md

 Vanilla HGE is Windows only, hge-unix is Mac & Linux.

 **There is absolutely NO support.**  It might or it might not work for you.
 Use it as is or don't.
-Pull requests welcome.

 ### Original hge-unix README